GabeThatGuy/checkhdr/README.md

 > Note: It's possible that your shell won't recognize the executable until you quit and reopen your terminal app, so if you run the script and it says "command not found" or something like that, just quite and reopen.

 ## Expected Output
-This script will give you three outputs (I'm working on making this more clear in future releases so for now please bare with me.
+This script will have many different outputs:
 #### Output 1: Video is HDR, and encoded in HLG or Dolby Vision
 If this is the case you will get the following output in your terminal:
 ``Target video [filename] is HDR and encoded in [HLG / Dolby Vision]``